uivlis/conditional-tokens/source/pm-trading-ui-rewards.md

 # Tournament Reward Claiming

-In order to allow tournament recipients to claim a reward of some ERC20 token, an instance of the `RewardClaimHandler` may be deployed, and that information must be relayed to the frontend.
+In order to allow tournament recipients to claim an ERC20 token reward, an instance of the `RewardClaimHandler` may must deployed, and that information must be relayed to the frontend.

 ## Deploying `RewardClaimHandler` using MyEtherWallet

 To do so, you will need an account with actual Ether.
-We will use [MyEtherWallet](https://www.myetherwallet.com/#contracts) to do this deployment.
+We will use [MyEtherWallet](https://www.myetherwallet.com/#contracts).
 For the purpose of this guide, we will issue rewards on the Kovan network, though you will almost certainly wish to use the public main network.

 First we must deploy the contract `RewardClaimHandler` contract with MEW.
 You can find the bytecode in the `@gnosis.pm/pm-apollo-contracts` project in the build artifact `build/contracts/RewardClaimHandler.json` under the `bytecode` key, but this is reproduced for your convenience below: